SomanathanSubramaniyan/Iris-Project/README.md

   - Section 3 : Plot the scatter, bar and histogram charts/graphs using the matplot library
       - Create a dataframe called dflower, which holds the data of all the 3 flowers
       - Create columsn in the dataframe (dflower) for each flower attribute
+  - "Iris Data - Project Documentation.docx": The project information detailed in the readme.md is captured in the word document
+  - "Images" folder in the Master repository contains the graphs produced while executing the python code
+  - "Data" folder contains the Iris data file
 #### Iris Data Set - Analysis and Investigation
 Please find the summary of data analysis for each flower based on the given features/attributes
 ![](https://github.com/SomanathanSubramaniyan/Iris-Project/blob/master/Images/Iris-flower-stats.png)